qlcchain/QWallet-Android/README.md

 * WiFi and VPN service usage record will be kept on the WinQ chain, which communicates with NEO chain via a dual-chain protocol.
 Users’ network services consumption has never been so transparent and secured.

-### New in version 1.1.4
+### New in version 1.1.5
 ------

-1. Fix connection bug when connecting to unregister WiFi.
+1. Optimize the loading time when connecting VPN;

-2. Fix the crash issues.
+2. Enhance the stability of Wi-Fi connection;

-3. Optimaztion of p2p connection and local data saving.
+3. Improve IM chat record display;
+4. Fix local persistent data issue;
+5. Fix the profile picture upload bug for specific phone models;
+6. Fix transaction issue caused by not enough GAS;
+7. Improve dApp stability;
+8. UI enhancement;
+9. Other general bug fix.